aimms/documentation/webui/page-settings.rst

 .. image:: images/PageActions_Optimize.png
     :align: center

-By default, when the :token:`displayText` is not defined the Primary Action label will be "OPTIMIZE".
-When the :token:`icon` is not defined the AIMMS logo will be displayed.
+By default, when the ``displayText`` is not defined the Primary Action label will be "OPTIMIZE".
+When the ``icon`` is not defined the AIMMS logo will be displayed.

 .. image:: images/PageActions_OptimizeDefault.png
     :align: center